 Several vehicles in Dawn of War give you the option of upgrading their weapons.
 They usually start with a set of weapons made for the same target (Anti-Infantry for the Chaos Predator, Anti-Tank for the Ravager) that can be upgraded to do the opposite (lascannons for anti-tank on the Predator, Splinter Cannons for anti-infantry on the Ravager).
 This allows the players to choose if all of the weapons are specialized against one target, or if they want to bring a balanced mix.
 The upside and downside of course is that there isn't enough of these units for you to bring an even mix that is also effective, but overspecializing leads to the usual problems.

 Crosshair Aware: Tau missile barrages leave a big honking crosshair on the ground.

-Cruel Mercy: Kaptin Bluddflagg refuses to kill Adrastia at the end of the ork campaign in Retribution.
+Cruel Mercy: Kaptin Bluddflagg refuses to kill Adrastia at the end of the Ork campaign in Retribution.
 While she is happy about this, not being thought worth fighting is the worst insult in Ork culture.
 He did stealher hat, though.

 Culture Clash: In Dawn of War II, this is brought up by Administrator Derosa when you first arrive on Meridian.

 "This is not the hinterlands of Calderis or Typhon, Commander, so a certain amount of discretion would be appreciated."

 Subverted: When Davian Thule is revived as a Dreadnought, he initially misidentifies teammates, believes he is fighting somewhere else, and is nearly catatonic outside of combat.
 This is not because of the cybernetics, however, but because he's delirious from a nearly fatal dose of Tyranid venom.
 Later in the game, he returns to mostly normal (mostly, since for some reason he has to....pause frequently...when he...speaks).